How to bring positive energy into your home in 2025 – 9 expert tips

 (Image credit: Future)

 "Notice where cobwebs and dust bunnies grow.
-These are the pockets of still, stagnant energy which encourage negative sensations to seep throughout your home," Suzanne explains.
+These are the pockets of still, stagnant energy which encourages negative sensations to seep throughout your home," Suzanne explains.
 "Get into the habit of wafting a feather duster in those spots regularly to break down sticky energy."

-4. Welcome houseplants
+4. Welcome a variety of houseplants

 Living room with window overlooking garden with window seat and lots of houseplants to show how to bring positive energy into your home